 In the case of color characteristics, where the states of expression in the Table of Characteristics are represented by the RHS Colour Chart number, color groups should be created for use of these characteristics as grouping characteristics.
-If the characteristic is included in the Technical Questionnaire, the color groups created for the characteristic for grouping purposes and for presenting the characteristic in the Technical Questionnaire should be the same. ss unless it is considered unrealistic to expect breeders to describe these characteristics.
+If the characteristic is included in the Technical Questionnaire, the color groups created for the characteristic for grouping purposes and for presenting the characteristic in the Technical Questionnaire should be the same.^{uu}

-3. (OLD GN 30) Technical Questionnaire (TQ) characteristics (TG Template: Chapter 10: TQ 5)
+3. Technical Questionnaire (TQ) characteristics (TG Template: Chapter 10: TQ 5)

-- 3.1 The model Technical Questionnaire included in the Test Guidelines seeks information on specific characteristics of importance for distinguishing varieties. - Characteristics to be included in the Technical Questionnaire should comprise: - (a) the grouping characteristics and - (b) the most discriminating characteristics,
+3.1 The model Technical Questionnaire included in the Test Guidelines seeks information on specific characteristics of importance for distinguishing varieties.

+- 3.2 Characteristics to be included in the Technical Questionnaire should comprise: - (a) the grouping characteristics and - (b) the most discriminating characteristics, unless it is considered unrealistic to expect breeders to describe these characteristics.

-Where necessary, characteristics in the Test Guidelines can be simplified (e.g. color groups can be created rather than requesting an RHS Colour Chart reference) for inclusion in the Technical Questionnaire (TQ), if this would be of assistance for the breeder completing the TQ.
-Furthermore, the characteristics contained in the Test Guidelines can be combined or formulated in a different way, if breeders would then be able to describe them more precisely and the information would be useful for performing the test "which is more easily recognizable to breeders when presented in the TQ.
-For example, the TQ for peach may request information on whether the variety is a "melting" or "non-melting" type, which although not a characteristic in the Table of Characteristics would provide information on the states of expression of certain characteristics included in the Table of Characteristics.^h
+3.3 Where necessary, characteristics in the Test Guidelines can be simplified (e.g. color groups can be created rather than requesting an RHS Colour Chart reference) for inclusion in the Technical Questionnaire (TQ), if this would be of assistance for the breeder completing the TQ.
+Furthermore, the characteristics contained in the Test Guidelines can be formulated in a different way, if breeders would then be able to describe them more precisely and the information would be useful for performing the test ^{vv}.
+For example, the TQ for peach may request information on whether the variety is a "melting" or "non-melting" type, which although not a characteristic in the Table of Characteristics would provide information on the states of expression of certain characteristics included in the Table of Characteristics.1

-4. Relationship between Asterisked, Grouping and TQ characteristics uu
+4. Relationship between Asterisked, Grouping and TQ characteristics www